Candida Martinelli's Italophile Site

 true, perhaps not.
 Coming from a de' Medici, especially one from

+the devious junior branch of the family, many dismissed this claim.
 The claim was beside the point, because the republican revolt never happened.
 Lorenzino had killed the last viable de'

 Medici from the senior line, leaving himself, at age 23, the next in line to take